theevo/CategorySwiper/Discovery-tree.md

 - CategoriesSelectorView
     - make it selectable
         - make group names not selectable, children selectable
+            - 👉 indent children in Picker
-        - 👉 add checkmarks like in Settings > Dictionary
+        - add checkmarks like in Settings > General > Dictionary
+            - ✅ make it work with Picker[^3]
     - ✅ show children under groups
     - ✅ show all categories flat